solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 <Callout type="info">

-When the Token Extensions program CPIs to a Transfer Hook program, all accounts from the initial transfer are converted to read-only accounts.
+When the current Token program CPIs to a Transfer Hook program, all accounts from the initial transfer are converted to read-only accounts.
 This means the signer privileges of the sender do not extend to the Transfer Hook program.